apache/mesos/docs/endpoints/slave/flags.md

 enabled.

 ### AUTHORIZATION ###
-The request principal should be authorized to view all flags.
+The request principal should be authorized to query this endpoint.
 See the authorization documentation for details.